Adobe Target lets you track clicks on any element as a success metric.

-Click the check mark at the top of the screen to save your selections.
+Click Save at the top of the screen to save your selections.

 When an activity entrant clicks a selected element, that click is counted as a conversion.

-For A/B Test, Experience Targeting (XT), Automated Personalization (AP), and Multivariate Test (MVT) activities, a Selected Elements panel lists all of the selected elements for click tracking on the right side.
+For A/B Test, Experience Targeting (XT), Automated Personalization (AP), and Multivariate Test (MVT) activities, a Selected Elements panel lists the selected elements for click tracking on the right side.

 |Information||Displays the element type and the full DOM path to the selector.|

 |Delete||Deletes the element.|